Kosovo–Serbia relations

 Kosovo unilaterally self-proclaimed independence from Serbia in 2008, a move which Serbia strongly rejects.
 Serbia has not recognized Kosovo as an independent state and continues to claim it as the Autonomous Province of Kosovo and Metohija.
 However, differences and disputes remain, while North Kosovo partially remains under Serbian influence.
 Initially, there were no relations between the two, but in the following years, there has been increased dialogue.

-Kosovo is not a member state of United Nations.
-It is a partially recognized country, with 109 out of 193 UN member states recognizing its independence.
+Kosovo is not a member state of the United Nations.
+It is a partially recognized country, with 110 out of 193 UN member states recognizing its independence.
 According to the international law, and United Nations Security Council Resolution 1244, which ended the Kosovo War, it is claimed by Serbia as the Autonomous Province of Kosovo and Metohija.

 Negotiations facilitated by the European Union resulted in the 2013 Brussels Agreement on the normalization of relations between the governments of Kosovo and Serbia.
 The agreement pledged both sides not to block the other in the EU accession process, defined the structure of the police and local elections in all parts of Kosovo, and also established the proposal of the Community of Serb Municipalities.

 The United States-mediated diplomatic talks agreed on the interconnection of air, train and road traffic, while both parties signed the 2020 agreement on the normalisation of economic relations.
 Kosovo and Serbia are expected to become part of the single market, known as Open Balkan.

 Both parties agreed to a proposed normalisation agreement in EU mediated dialogue in February 2023 and through further negotiations accepted a roadmap and timescale for its implementation the following month.

 Reaction to declaration of independence

 Serbia strongly opposed Kosovo's declaration of independence, which was declared on 17 February 2008.
 On 12 February 2008, the Government of Serbia instituted an Action Plan to combat Kosovo's anticipated declaration, which stipulated, among other things, recalling the Serbian ambassadors for consultations in protest from any state recognising Kosovo, which it has consistently done.
 Activities of ambassadors from countries that have recognised independence are limited to meetings with Foreign Ministry lower officials.
-The Serbian Ministry of the Interior issued an arrest warrant against Hashim Thaçi, Fatmir Sejdiu and Jakup Krasniqi on 18 February 2008 on charges of high treason.
+The Serbian Ministry of the Interior issued arrest warrants against Hashim Thaçi, Fatmir Sejdiu and Jakup Krasniqi on 18 February 2008 on charges of high treason.

 On 8 March 2008, the Serbian Prime Minister Vojislav Koštunica resigned, dissolving the coalition government, saying it was too divided over the Kosovo situation to carry on.
 A pre-term parliamentary election was held on 11 May 2008, together with local elections.
 President Boris Tadić stated that the government fell "because there was no agreement regarding further EU integration".